ScribeLab Writer

 Research published in the MIT Press examining dissertation topic choices across more than 80,000 sociology dissertations found that novel topic combinations that balance following contemporary trends with combinatorial novelty result in significantly higher academic success rates.
 The implication is clear: the best dissertation topics sit at the intersection of what is currently being discussed in your field and what has not yet been specifically examined.
 That intersection is where original contributions live.

-Step One — Start With Genuine Intellectual Curiosity
+Step 1— Start With Genuine Intellectual Curiosity

 Before you consult databases, read journals, or talk to your supervisor, start with a simple and honest question: what genuinely interests you within your field?